CyberGhost VPN undoubtedly wins the award for The Best VPN Name Ever. (Seriously)

 Their network spans 30 countries and contains more than 1,000 servers across the United States, European Union, UK, and Asia (although their presence in Asia is admittedly sparse with only a handful of servers in Japan, Hong Kong, and Singapore).

-Their VPN services are compatible with most devices and you can easily connect your Windows, Android, Mac, and iOS in a matter of minutes.
 If you know what you are doing, CyberGhost also allows their users to set up a custom connection with their Linux devices or routers.

 In addition, CyberGhost supports most major protocols including OpenVPN, L2TP, and IPSec.